353words/looping/README.md

 ```

 Listing 7 shows iteration of a slice with pointer semantics.
-The increment on line 19 will update the value in the slice and it'll show when printing on line 22.
+The increment on line 19 will update the value in the slice, and it'll show when printing on line 22.

 Another solution is to use read/modify/write.